-Located next to the Chocolate Museum and along the Rhine river, this market has a ship/ocean theme.
+Located next to the Chocolate Museum and along the Rhine river, the Harbour Christmas Market has a ship/ocean theme.
 It had lots of fish options, a sailboat bar, and some of the more unique craft options for gifts.

 3. Angel’s Market

-So much magic with the twinkling stars above and a real-life angel on horseback, sprinkling glitter as she blesses the market with her shiny presence.
+So much magic with the twinkling stars above and a real-life angel on horseback, sprinkling glitter as she blesses the Angel’s Market with her shiny presence.
 This is a small market, but not to be missed if you are in the area.

 This market in a beer garden was like stumbling upon a hipster frat party at Christmas.
 We drank hot gin cocktails out of mini flasks, listened to upbeat music and watched college-aged locals enjoying this festive time of year.
-It was a ton of fun to experience and definitely a highlight of our night!
+Stadtgarten Christmas Market was a ton of fun to experience and definitely a highlight of our night!

 Just below the towering cathedral lies the most popular market in town – and therefore, the most packed!
 We could barely move here, but got in long enough to admire its stunning beauty.
-They really go over the top for an amazing experience!
+The Cologne Cathedral Christmas Market really goes over the top for an amazing experience!

 Nuremberg, Germany (aka Nürnberg)

 This time we weren’t so close to the action with our hotel choice, but enjoyed the savings our willingness to walk brought us.
-The main market here has been held since the 16th century!
-(Check hours here) and is world-famous.
+The main market in Nuremberg has been held since the 16th century (check hours here) and is world-famous.
 However, we felt like this was one of the most commercialized markets.
 It just didn’t have that unique, home-made feel we crave.
 However, it was still worth a trip!

 2. Children’s Market